-Among Dr. Bazan's awards and recognitions are the Javits Neuroscience Investigator Award from the National Institute of Neurological Diseases and Stroke (1989); elected to the Royal Academy of Medicine, Spain (1996); elected fellow of the Royal College of Physicians of Ireland, Dublin (1999); President, American Society for Neurochemistry (1999-2001); Doctor Honoris Causa, Universidad de Tucuman, Argentina (1999); Endre A. Balazs Prize, International Society of Eye Research (2000); the Proctor Medal, the highest honor awarded by the Association for Research in Vision and Ophthalmology (ARVO) (2007); the Alkmeon International Prize (2011); the Chevreul Medal, Paris, France (2011); the Excellence Award, Annual European Association for Vision and Eye Research, Nice, France (2013); and the Mossakowski Medal, Polish Academy of Sciences, Warsaw, Poland (2013).
+Among Dr. Bazan's awards and recognitions are the Javits Neuroscience Investigator Award from the National Institute of Neurological Diseases and Stroke (1989); elected to the Royal Academy of Medicine, Spain (1996); elected fellow of the Royal College of Physicians of Ireland, Dublin (1999); President, American Society for Neurochemistry (1999-2001); Doctor Honoris Causa, Universidad de Tucuman, Argentina (1999); Endre A. Balazs Prize, International Society of Eye Research (2000); the Proctor Medal, the highest honor awarded by the Association for Research in Vision and Ophthalmology (ARVO) (2007); the Alkmeon International Prize (2011); the Chevreul Medal, Paris, France (2011); the Excellence Award, Annual European Association for Vision and Eye Research, Nice, France (2013); and the Mossakowski Medal, Polish Academy of Sciences, Warsaw, Poland (2013), 2018 Award of the German Center for Neurodegenerative Diseases (Bonn, Germany).

-For his contributions to creating a culture that inspires novel ideas and opens a path for translating concepts into reality-from the lab, to the clinic, to the community-he received many recognitions, which include: Role Model, Young Leadership Council of New Orleans (1994); The Alzheimer's Association Greater New Orleans Award (2002); Family Services of Greater New Orleans (Ten Outstanding Persons) Award (2003); and induction into the Junior Achievement Business Hall of Fame of New Orleans (2010).
+For his contributions to creating a culture that inspires novel ideas and opens a path for translating concepts into reality-from the lab, to the clinic, to the community-he received many recognitions, which include: Role Model, Young Leadership Council of New Orleans; The Alzheimer's Association Greater New Orleans Award; Family Services of Greater New Orleans (Ten Outstanding Persons) Award; and induction into the Junior Achievement Business Hall of Fame of New Orleans.

-He is the Founder and Editor-in-Chief of Molecular Neurobiology (Springer) (1986present), a Senate Member (2009-2016) for the German Center for Neurodegenerative Diseases (DZNE), a nationwide research program on Alzheimer's disease in Germany, Member of the Biology of the Visual System Study Section, NIH (2009-2014), and Chairman of the Board of Governors for the Association for Research in Vision and Ophthalmology (ARVO) Foundation (2011-2014).

-His civic and artistic community involvement includes being a patron of the New Orleans Opera, and authoring Una Vida: A Fable of Music and the Mind (produced as the feature film "Of Mind and Music") as well as The Dark Madonna: A Fable of Resiliency and Imagination-novels exploring his lifelong intellectual quest and exploration of a better understanding of the deep beauty and complexity of the human experience.
+He is the Founder and Editor-in-Chief of Molecular Neurobiology (Springer), a Founding Senate Member of the German Center for Neurodegenerative Diseases (DZNE) - a nationwide research program on Alzheimer's disease in Germany - Member of the Biology of the Visual System Study Section, NIH, and Chairman Emeritus of the Board of Governors for the Association for Research in Vision and Ophthalmology (ARVO) Foundation.
+His civic and artistic community involvement includes being a patron of the New Orleans Opera, and authoring "Una Vida: A Fable of Music and the Mind" (produced as the feature film "Of Mind and Music") as well as "The Dark Madonna: A Fable of Resiliency and Imagination"-novels exploring his lifelong intellectual quest and exploration of a better understanding of the deep beauty and complexity of the human experience.